Generlate/Handbook/editing/index.md

 -   Any engineer at Generlate can help.
 (The _code_ that engineers write at Generlate also consists of files in a Git repository, so engineers are very familiar with making these kinds of edits.)
 -   [Teammates who have already made a handbook change](https://Generlate.com/github.com/Generlate/about/-/stats/contributors?path=handbook%2F) <!-- broken link--> can help.
--   **Handbook support**: Ask the @handbook-support group in Discord (formerly called "handbook heroes"), including @aharvey, @virginia, @ines, @jyavorska, @marybelzer, and @jean, for handbook help (via DM, #handbook, or #any-question).
+-   **Handbook support**: Ask the @handbook-support group in Discord (formerly called "handbook heroes"), including @aharvey, @virginia, @ines, @jyavorska, @marybelzer, and @jean, <!-- references sourcegraph  team --> for handbook help (via DM, #handbook, or #any-question).
 They volunteered to help anyone with anything handbook-related! _If you too want to be part of handbook support, simply edit this page, add your name to the list and ping @handbook-support in the #handbook channel to inform them_
 -   Ask in #handbook: "Who can screen-share with me to help me make an edit to the handbook?"
 -   Don't be afraid of breaking anything!
 It is very easy for any engineer on the team to roll back to the previous version of the handbook if you make a mistake.